 Cryptanalysis

 Cryptanalysis is a second branch of cryptology which is totally opposite to cryptography.
 It appeared in the history almost parallel to the cryptography.
 As cryptography’s opponent this kind of science arose right after the first cipher.
 Cryptanalysis is responsible for finding and using vulnerabilities of cryptography methods.
 After finding and using weakness of cipher a cryptanalyst is able to retrieve plaintext from cryptogram.
 Each attack at cipher requires special amount of resources.
 There are three main which need to be considered during attack: time needed to retrieve message, computers memory needed to perform all required computations, and amount of data which cryptanalyst intercepted.
 All these three resources are strictly connected and they affect each other.
 Considering the last, the most important resource – data, there are many different situations in which cryptanalyst can collect it.
-There are at least four main worth to mention: situation when cryptanalyst own only ciphertext, more convenient when cryptanalyst has got both – ciphertext and corresponding plaintext and situation when cryptanalyst has got temporary access to either encrypting or decrypting machine and collect date from it.
+There are at least four main worth to mention: situation when cryptanalyst owns only ciphertext, more convenient when cryptanalyst has got both – ciphertext and corresponding plaintext and situation when cryptanalyst has got temporary access to either encrypting or decrypting machine and collect date from it.

 Cryptanalyst may be considered as a danger not only for encrypted message itself but also for a transmission channel.
 This channel can be attacked passively or actively.
 In active wiretap sender is impersonated by attacker which means that the authenticity of the message is threaten.
 Passive wiretap is the vulnerability against the confidentiality of the message.
 In this kind of wiretap attacker focuses on transmission channel and tries to intercept private message.